-2Local Public Funds are funds reported by a MHLS member library as local public operating fund receipts in the library's Annual Report for Public and Association Libraries to the State of New York.
+2 Local Public Funds are funds reported by a MHLS member library as local public operating fund receipts in the library's Annual Report for Public and Association Libraries to the State of New York.

-3 Special collections, such as e-readers, equipment, and museum passes may be excluded from the holds system and that checkout and check in of said items be done only at the owning library.
-Pilot or experimental collections may be non-requestable for a period of six months. ~Approved by MHLS Directors Association 9/7/2012.
+3 Special collections, containing unique items not commonly circulated among member libraries, may be excluded from the holds system and that checkout and check in of said items be done only at the owning library.
+This is adjudicated by the Resource Sharing Advisory Committee.

-- 2. Describe (a) how the system will assure that those persons living within the system boundaries in an area where a member library chooses to withdraw from the system, or (b) where a chartered and registered library was never a member of the system, will be served by the system. - A. In the event a library withdraws from MHLS, residents of the library's chartered service area will continue to be entitled to on-site access as specified in #1, above, including the Exceptions to Direct Access. - B. Residents served by a newly chartered and registered library which have not joined MHLS, will be entitled to on-site access as specified in #1, above, including the Exceptions to Direct Access. - 3.
-Describe what the system considers serious inequities and hardship and the criteria used by the system to make the determination. - A. MHLS considers "serious inequities and hardships" to be those conditions which adversely affect residents of the chartered areas of member libraries and/or significantly deprive resident borrowers of the opportunity to borrow library materials. - B. The criteria used by the system to make the determination of serious inequities and hardship are: - 1) Excessive use of a library's collection by residents outside the library's chartered to serve area. - 2) Excessive use of a library's collection by residents of a single geographic and/or administrative area4 outside the library's chartered to serve area which is: (1) served by a chartered public library, and (2) does not provide equitable funding5 for library services. - 3) Excessive use of a library's collection by residents of a geographic and/or administrative area that is: (1) not within a chartered public library service area, and (2) does not provide equitable funding6 for library services by contract for library service with MHLS or a MHLS member library or MHLS member libraries. - 4.
-Describe what constitutes excessive out of chartered service area borrowing in the system. - A. MHLS considers "excessive out of chartered service area borrowing" to be: - 1) 51%7 of the member library's total circulation based on a three-year average to residents of all geographic and/or administrative areas8 outside the library's chartered service area. - 2) 40% of the member library's total circulation based on a three-year average to residents of a single geographic and/or administrative area10 which is: (1) served by a chartered public library, and (2) does not provide equitable funding 11 for library services. - 3) 5% 12 of a member library's total circulation based on a three-year average to residents of a geographic and/or administrative area13 that is: (1) not within a chartered public library service area, and (2) does not provide equitable funding14 for library services by contract with MHLS or a MHLS member library or MHLS libraries.
+- 3. Describe what the system considers serious inequities and hardship and the criteria used by the system to make the determination. - A. MHLS considers "serious inequities and hardships" to be those conditions which adversely affect residents of the chartered areas of member libraries and/or significantly deprive resident borrowers of the opportunity to borrow library materials. - B. The criteria used by the system to make the determination of serious inequities and hardship are: - 1) Excessive use of a library's collection by residents outside the library's chartered to serve area. - Excessive use of a library's collection by residents of a single geographic and/or administrative area4 outside the library's chartered to serve area which is: (1) served by a chartered public library, and (2) does not provide equitable funding5 for library services. - 3) Excessive use of a library's collection by residents of a geographic and/or administrative area that is: (1) not within a chartered public library service area, and (2) does not provide equitable funding6 for library services by contract for library service with MHLS or a MHLS member library or MHLS member libraries. - 4) An unserved municipality has refused to contract for library services used by its residents over a period of 2 years where written documentation verifies that repeated requests for funding for services have been denied. - 5) An unserved municipality has refused to charter or provide funding for library services where chartering or funding ballot initiatives have been voted down in two successive years.